oracle/oci-react-samples/mtdrworkshop/setup-dev-environment/Readme.md

 ## **Task 7**: Complete the setup

-When the setup is done running, you will see a message : **SETUP COMPLETED**
+When the setup is done running, you will see a message : **SETUP VERIFIED**

 You can view the log files in the $MTDRWORKSHOP_LOG directory.
 The command below will show you all the log files.
 You can view the contents of the files if you'd like.

 ```
 ls -al $MTDRWORKSHOP_LOG
 ```

-1. The setup will provision
-    * 1 Autonomous database
-    * 1 API gateway
-    * 1 Object Storage bucket
-    * 1 OKE cluster
-    * 1 OCI Registry
-    * 1 Virtual Cloud Network

 Congratulations, you have completed lab 1; you may now [proceed to the next lab](#next).